 Returning to In-Person Events

 We had all hoped that our in-person events would be back in full swing by now, but COVID surges forced us to slow down and rethink our strategies.
 That said, as the vaccine continues to roll out to the wider population, optimism surrounding the possibility of returning to hosting in-person events rose; 32% of those event industry professionals surveyed predicted they would be hosting in-person events in the first half of 2022, and a full 63% anticipate offering hybrid experiences for attendees.

 Yes, 2021 was bumpy, to say the least.
 But as with most challenges we encounter, the tougher times can actually help prepare us for good times when we carry the skills and perspective gained into 2022 and beyond.
 I'm feeling hopeful.
 Are you?

 EventBuilder's End-to-End Solutions

 Whether you're producing virtual, hybrid, or in-person events, we have the products and services you need to make them all stand out.
-Learn more about our software products, or if you're ready to hand off logistics and event management to focus on developing fantastic content, get in touch for a Services Consultation today!
+Learn more about our software suite, or if you're ready to hand off logistics and event management to focus on developing fantastic content, schedule a consultation with us today!